tibetiroka/project-MCM/README.md

 4. Download the game jar file into your installation folder.
 It should be named `McLeodMassacre.jar`.

-5. Double-click the jar file.
-If the game launches, you have finished the installation.

-6. If the game doesn't launch, you might need to use a launcher file specific to your operating system.
+5. You have to use a launcher file specific to your operating system.
 Download the launcher file into your game installation folder.

     - For Windows systems (both 32 and 64 bits), download the `run.bat` or `run.exe` files.